bucanero/pkgi-psp/docs/README.md

 ## Debugging

-To enable debug logging, pass `-DPKGI_ENABLE_DEBUG=ON` argument to cmake.
-The application will send debug messages to UDP multicast address `239.255.0.100:30000`.
-To receive them you can use [socat][] on your computer:
+To enable debug logging, pass `-DPKGI_ENABLE_DEBUG=ON` argument to `cmake`.
+The application will write debug messages to

-    $ socat udp4-recv:30000,ip-add-membership=239.255.0.100:0.0.0.0 -
+    ms0:/pkgi-psp.log

 You can also set the `PSPIP` environment variable to your PSP's IP address, and use `make send` to upload `EBOOT.PBP` directly to the `ms0:/PSP/GAME/PKGI` folder.